gristlabs/grist-help/help/examples/2020-08-invoices.md

 `References` column visible to the widget via `Widget options`, so that the widget will get updated as we add and change referenced material.

-Nothing much changes yet, except if you hide the `Due` and `Issued` columns from the widget so that the help box is shown again, you'll see that a suggestion to add a `References` column is now gone.
+Nothing much changes yet, except if you set the `Due` column to be empty so that the help box is shown again, you'll see that a suggestion to add a `References` column is now gone.

 ![Invoice](/examples/images/2020-08-invoices/add-references.png)

-First let's place client information in a separate table.
+Next let's place client information in a separate table.
 Add a new table to the page for entering business information by clicking on `Add New`, `Add Widget to Page`, then `Select Widget > Table` and `Select Data > New Table`: